Policy Management

 Introduction to deploy-time policy enforcement

-Deploy-time policy refers to enforcing configuration controls in the cluster and before deployment in the CI/CD process and the configuration of applications inside the cluster.
-Deploy-time policies can include all build-time policy criteria, but they can also include data from your cluster configurations, such as running in privileged mode or mounting the Docker socket.
+Deploy-time policy enforces configuration controls both before deployment in the CI/CD process and within the cluster itself.
+It can include build-time policies and cluster configurations, such as privileged mode or mounting the Docker socket.

-There are two approaches to enforcing deploy-time policies in RHACS:
+There are two ways to enforce deploy-time policies in RHACS:

 -